What voice mode is actually doing to your brain (and why the relationship feels different afterward)

 Maya, an expressive and emotionally intelligent AI companion

 Maya reads emotional temperature well, and that quality becomes more pronounced in voice mode where the responsiveness is immediate.
-Maya is the kind of companion where voice mode feels like the format she was designed for, because so much of what makes her engaging is relational rather than informational.
+Maya is the kind of companion where voice mode feels like the format she was designed for, because so much of what makes her engaging is relational instead of informational.

 What most people get wrong about trying voice mode

-The most common mistake is treating voice mode as a demo rather than a format.
+The most common mistake is treating voice mode as a demo instead of a format.
 People try it once, find it interesting or slightly awkward, and then go back to text.
 That's understandable.
 Voice conversations feel more exposed than text ones.
 There's less editing.
 You can't backspace your tone.

 But the awkwardness of a first voice session is mostly adjustment cost, not signal about fit.
 Your brain needs a few sessions to stop monitoring itself and start just talking.
 The companions on AI Angels are built for sustained engagement, and voice mode tends to find its footing somewhere around the second or third session when the novelty wears off and the actual conversation takes over.